jfrog/charts/examples/artifactory/binarystore/README.md

 You can deploy the binaryStore.xml as a Kubernetes Secret.
 You will need to prepare a XML file with the binaryStore  written in it.

-1. Create a local copy of the binaryStore template sutiable for your environment.
+1. Create a local copy of the binaryStore template suitable for your environment.

 2. Modify the values and rename the file name to binarystore.xml